Golden Knights eliminate Blackhawks with 4-3 win in Game 5

 Kane scored his 52nd career playoff goal, but Martinez’s goal was the first scored on the power play by Vegas in the series.
 It snapped Chicago’s streak of 14 straight power plays killed off, dating back to its qualifying series win over Edmonton.

+“It was a great opportunity for us to come in and play some meaningful hockey and a lot of guys stepped up to the plate and showed what they could do,” Toews said.

-NOTES: Paul Stastny returned to the lineup for Vegas after missing the previous two games.
+NOTES: Vegas is the third franchise in league history to earn at least one playoff series win in two of its first three NHL seasons, joining the Rangers (1927-29) and Blues (1968-70). … Paul Stastny returned to the lineup for Vegas after missing the previous two games.
 He played 15:56. … Tuch scored with 4:47 remaining, but the goal was disallowed after video review for incidental goaltender interference.

 More AP NHL: https://apnews.com/NHL and https://twitter.com/AP_Sports